sebanc/linuxloops/Readme/Recommended-setups.md

 # Recommended setups

-Those recommended setups aim at avoiding unnecessarily complex partition tables when several OS are installed.
+Those recommended setups aim at avoiding unnecessarily complex partition tables when several OS images are installed.

 ## My main OS is Linux and I don't use windows

-Nothing very specific in that case.
-- Evaluate the space you will want to give to your Linuxloops OS images, free up disk space.
+Evaluate the space you will want to give to your Linuxloops OS images and add an unencrypted ext4 or btrfs partition to store your Linuxloops disk images.
-- If you want to start fresh, you can install a Linux distribution on your drive with Linuxloops, leaving the necessary space for your images unallocated.

-Create an ext4 partition on the unallocated space.

-Ensure that you use grub2 as bootloader.

-Install your disk images on the ext4 partition.

 ## My main OS is Linux and I occasionaly use Windows (Installing windows in a disk image)